High-fives all around; but don’t slack off once your project’s complete.

 So you wrapped up that big project for the client and everyone’s happy.
 Congrats!
 You put in some super-long hours and you totally blew your Red Bull budget.
 Now that the project’s complete, you deserve a minute to catch your breath, but here’s the thing: one minute is all you get.

 This is no time to rest on your laurels.
-If you’re in the business of creative, whether you’re an agency or a freelancer, your success depends on your ability to make the most out of working relationships.
+If you’re in the business of marketing solutions, whether you’re an agency or a freelancer, your success depends on your ability to make the most out of working relationships.
 After a project is complete, the relationship between producer and client often stalls, which isn’t good for either party.
 Don’t let your partnership fizzle.
 Instead, fortify it with these simple steps.

 Step 1: Think relationships, not projects.

 Of course, you should be focused on delivering the good or service the client hired you for, but it goes way deeper than that.
 Building goodwill with your client starts with the first interaction…and it never ends.
 Meetings, email exchanges, phone conversations, working lunches—every interaction is an opportunity to strengthen your bond.
 If you wait until the first project is done, it’s too late.
 “Embed” with your client whenever possible; proximity builds knowledge, which enables problem-solving. iostudio’s close relationship with the Navy—we hire lots of Navy vets for our call center, for example—gives us a leg up on future opportunities.
 By spending time with the client, we can anticipate their pain points and needs—and we can be proactive in helping them clear those hurdles.
 Don’t let the end of a project mark the end of a relationship; make it a segue to future work.